Map and Information on Cambodia Click Here

 It can take days to see everything here, but being Philistines, and having our own transport, we saw all we wanted to see in a day.
 We did actually see the majority of it.

 As you can see, the jungle has taken control of some areas, and most of the buildings have required a lot of restoration.
-Millions have been spent by the western world to preserve it.
+Millions have been spent by the West to help preserve it.

 Although the area is generally referred to as Angkor Watt, this is the main temple from which the area got it’s name.
 Built in the 12th century, originally Hindu, but changed to Theravadin Buddhism a few centuries later.

 These bass reliefs are in remarkable condition.
 Even though they were done some 400 years are the original construction, and were by then Buddhist, these scenes are derived directly from Hindu mythology.
 They include the gods Vishna, Shiva and Krishna.

 This scene depicts the Ramayana, which a Sri Lankan prince goes to battle with his monkey army to retrieve his wife Sita.

 Royalty’s baths, about 1.5m deep.
-They are about 20m above the ground level, so someone must have had to work very hard to fill them, and there are more than one.
+They are about 20m above the ground level, so someone must have had to work very hard to fill them, and this isn’t the only one.

 Close to Siem Reap, there is a Vietnamese fishing village.
 This is all part of the Mekong river, and it was several kilometres wide here.
 From here, ferries and barges travel down to Phnom Penh, the Capital of Cambodia.